joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 ## Thought Experiment № 8

+### A Turing machine in another resonant canyon

+As our journey through the desert proceeds we find a pair of machines in a region that looks identical to the one that came before.
+There are $$M$$ pairs of rows ($$M$$ being very large), and two machines.
+As before, earthquakes jostle the position of the rocks every second.

+We set up some rocks to represent an unsorted list of integers and press "START" on the left machine, but we see something strange.
+The states all seem correct, but only on the *even* time steps.
+On the odd time steps they are sometimes wrong.

+After mulling this over for a time, Alice realizes what is going on.
+On even time steps, we take an XOR across all $$M$$ rows, but on odd time steps, we omit the very furthest row.
+Once we have taken this into account, the state transitions all match up exactly what we expect to run bubble sort on our list.

+We then set up the rocks to simulate the experience of sitting in an armchair and press the "START" button on the right machine.
+With our newfound knowledge of how to interpret the states, we observe that the state transitions are exactly as they were for my original machine.

+*The moral of the story*: The encoding need not be fixed in time.

+## Thought Experiment № 9

 ### The subterranean Turing machine

 Our hike continues and we arrive at an area with two long rows of rocks and